 We have two senior revolving credit facilities, a representation-based loan agreement (the "Rep-Based Facility") and an approval-based loan agreement (the "Approval-Based Facility") with various lenders, which mature in July 2023.
 The Rep-Based Facility is a senior secured revolving limited-recourse credit facility with a maximum outstanding principal amount of \$250 million and the Approval-Based Facility is a senior secured revolving recourse credit facility with a maximum outstanding principal amount of \$200 million.
 The proceeds from these credit facilities were used to pay off our existing senior secured revolving credit facility, which was terminated upon repayment.
-See Note 14 for discussion of payments made on our senior credit facilities after June 30, 2019.

-The following table provides additional detail on our senior credit facilities as of June 30, 2019:
+The following table provides additional detail on our senior credit facilities as of September 30, 2019:

-Rep- Based
+Re ep-Based

-Fac ility Approval -Based Facility
+1 Facility Approva l-Based Facility

 (dollars in millions)

-Outstanding balance \$ 118 \$ 92
+Outstanding balance \$ - \$ 38

-Value of collateral pledged to credit facility 164 195
+Value of collateral pledged to credit facility 115 199

-Weighted average short-term borrowing rate 4.1% 4.2%
+Weighted average short-term borrowing rate -% 3.56 %

-Loans under the Rep-Based Facility bear interest at a rate equal to one-month LIBOR plus1.40% or 1.85% (depending on the type of collateral) or, in certain circumstances, the Federal Funds Rate plus 0.40% or 0.85% (depending on the type of collateral) and loans under the Approval-Based Facility bear interest at a rate equal to one-month LIBOR plus 1.50% or 2.00% (depending on the type of collateral) or, under certain circumstances, the Federal Funds Rate plus0.50% or 1.00% (depending on the type of collateral) or, under certain circumstances, the Federal Funds Rate plus0.50% or 1.00% (depending on the type of collateral).
+Loans under the Rep-Based Facility bear interest at a rate equal to one-month LIBOR plus 1.40% or 1.85% (depending on the type of collateral) or, in certain circumstances, the Federal Funds Rate plus 0.40% or 0.85% (depending on the type of collateral) and loans under the Approval-Based Facility bear interest at a rate equal to one-month LIBOR plus 1.50% or 2.00% (depending on the type of collateral) or, under certain circumstances, the Federal Funds Rate plus 0.50% or 1.00% (depending on the type of collateral).